reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/evaluations/medstab/README.md

 # MEDS-TAB

-This folder contains the code for meds-tab evaluation.
+This folder contains the code for meds-tab evaluation with institution data.
 It contains a lot of helper scripts to work around the existing meds-tab issues.
+For MIMIC data, you can follow the tutorial [here](https://github.com/mmcdermott/MEDS_Tabular_AutoML/tree/main/MIMICIV_TUTORIAL).

 ## Installation